Burnaby StrongStart centres are looking forward to welcoming you back in person!

 - Please arrive on time.

-- A Daily Health Check will be done by the educator before you come in to the school or classroom.
+- A Daily Health Check will be done by the educator before you come into the school or classroom.

 - You and your child(ren) will be required to sanitize your hands prior to entering the school or StrongStart classroom.

 - All adults are required to wear a mask.
+Parents/caregivers can encourage children to wear masks based on their personal choice.

 - The StrongStart Educator will sign you in once you arrive.